bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:12:20

-Yeah, so you're obviously referring to ROSE, which is one of my recent academic works together with a lot of other people from, with Elliot who also works at Blockstream and with a few co-authors in Germany that I still know from university.
+Yeah, so you're obviously referring to Roast, which is one of my recent academic works together with a lot of other people with Elliot who also works at Blockstream and with a few co-authors in Germany that I still know from university.
 So the problem in Frost is, so first of all, it's nice because it has this two rounds property but one of the problems really is that it's not what we call robust.
 And robustness is a very specific thing.
 And it means that, let's say we have a two of three setup and we start a protocol with like all three people, but only two of them are actually willing to sign, which is okay, right?